NoahWex/ai-capability-framework/README.md

 - Guidelines for selecting the appropriate style for different problems
 - Context preservation mechanisms when switching styles
 - Hybrid approaches that combine elements from multiple style guides

+### Implementation Examples

+The [Implementation Examples Collection](./examples/README.md) demonstrates practical applications of the frameworks:

+- Problem-solving examples using the Adaptive Analysis Framework
+- Knowledge representation examples using the Knowledge Modeling Guide
+- Multi-framework approaches using the Style Guide Integration System
+- Domain-specific applications in bioinformatics, software engineering, and research

 ## 🔄 Evolution Philosophy